OffixialTrust/Crowdfund/Readme.md

 # Weekly Project – Crowdfunding product page

-This is my submission for the final weekly project of the Techy Jaunt Advanced Frontend cohort.
+This is my submission for the final weekly project of the TechyJaunt Advanced Frontend cohort.
 The goal of this task was to build a frontend application using **React**.
 However, due to time constraints and a tight schedule, and resumption preparations, the current version is written in **vanilla JavaScript** with plans to **refactor it to React** soon and make it responsive (it is only on mobile view for now).

 ### Features (Planned / In Progress)